 But the acoustic sensors on the 690 are enough for it to move around your floors.
 The 690 also uses the AeroVac filter and not the more powerful filter used by the more advanced Roomba models.
 This means that more particles and dust circulate back into the air.

 Comparing the Roomba 690 and the Eufy RoboVac 11

 The Eufy RoboVac 11 and the Roomba 690 give you just about the same level of cleaning.
 There are some areas where the Eufy RoboVac 11 wins.
-For one, it is more than $150 cheaper, and comes with a HEPA-style filter.
+For one, it is significantly cheaper, and comes with a HEPA-style filter.
 It also has a longer battery run time.

 Meanwhile, you need to decide if the ability to control your robot vacuum using the smartphone app is worth the added expense you pay for when you choose the Roomba 690.
 If you want that functionality, then you should get the Eufy RoboVac 11c, which is basically an updated RoboVac 11 with Wi-Fi connectivity.

-What’s more, the 11c is only $70 more expensive than the RoboVac 11, which still makes it cheaper than the Roomba 690.
+What’s more, the 11c is just slightly more expensive than the RoboVac 11, which still makes it cheaper than the Roomba 690.

 A side by side comparison of the Eufy RoboVac 11 and the Roomba 690:

 |Lithium ion battery||Yes||Yes|